 All students have regular whole school fire drills throughout each academic year.

 When the fire alarm sounds, students must leave their classroom immediately.
 They will follow their class teacher who will lead them out of the building by the nearest allocated entrance.

 Please note – Year 7 students will have a fire practice in their first week at school so they know exactly what to do when the fire alarm sounds.

-Students will assemble on the tennis courts in their Form Tutor groups.
+Students will assemble on their year group’s assembly point which has been shared with them by their form tutor (Year 7, 12 and 13 are on the tennis courts, Year 10 and 11 are on the astroturf and Year 8 and 9 are behind the technology block).
 Each form group has an allocated space to line up.
-Form group letters are painted on the tennis courts for this.
 Year 7 will be shown their allocated space in their first week here.